ARM-software/abi-aa/buildattr64/buildattr64.rst

   compatibility model.

-* Between tool chains, build attributes describe the intended compatibility of a relocatable file and the entities it defines in terms independent of either tool chain, promoting safe exchange of portable code in binary form.
+* Between tool chains, build attributes describe the intended compatibility of a relocatable object file and the entities it defines in terms independent of either tool chain, promoting safe exchange of portable code in binary form.

 Attribute values are based on user intentions
 ---------------------------------------------